parvezs27/Tableau_Sales_Dashboards/README.md

 ## Content Requirements

-The requirements below for the Sales Dashboard have been provided to us by management.
+The content requirements for the Sales Dashboard have been provided to us by management below.

 **KPI Overview:**
-- Display a high level view of total sales, total profit and quantity sold for current and previous years.
+- Display a high level view of total sales, total profit and total quantity sold for current and previous years.

 **Sales Trends:**
 - Visualise data for each KPI on a monthly basis for current and previous years.
 - Highlight the months with the highest and lowest sales, whilst making them easily recognisable.

 **Comparison of product subcategories:**
-- Compare the sales and profit for the different product subcategories for the current and previous year, including a comparison of sales with profit.
+- Compare the sales and profit for the different product subcategories for the current and previous years, including a comparison of sales with profit.

 **Weekly Trends for Sales & Profits:**
 - Show the weekly sales and profit for the current year and display the average weekly sales and profit values.
-- Highlight the weeks that are above and below the average values.
+- Highlight the weeks that are above and below the overall average weekly sales and profit values for the year in view.

 ## Design Requirements